opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 Configure general form options in QGIS under _Vector Layer Properties... > Attribute Form_:

-- **"Drag and drop designer":** Organize form layouts using containers such as tabs and groups.
+- **Drag and drop designer":** Organize form layouts using containers such as tabs and groups.
 Incorporate conditional visibility rules and default values to enhance form interactivity.
 Read more in the [QGIS Drag and Drop Designer Documentation](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/vector_properties.html#vector-attributes-menu). <!-- markdown-link-check-disable-line -->
-- **"Hide attribute form upon":** Suppress feature forms by changing settings from **"Show form on Add Feature"** to **"Suppress attribute form"**.
+- **Hide attribute form upon":** Suppress feature forms by changing settings from **Show form on Add Feature** to **Suppress attribute form**.
 When adding new features in QField, attribute forms will not display.
 Ensure all layer constraints are met automatically when suppressing attribute forms.
-- **"Editable":** Toggle whether an attribute field is editable in the widget display settings.
+- **Editable":** Toggle whether an attribute field is editable in the widget display settings.
-- **"Remember last values":** Preserves previously entered attribute values for newly created features.
+- **Remember last values":** Preserves previously entered attribute values for newly created features.
 While QGIS applies this rule globally when enabled, QField provides interactive controls to toggle this option on or off during data collection.
-- **"Default values":** Pre-fills attribute fields using QGIS expressions.
+- **Default values":** Pre-fills attribute fields using QGIS expressions.
 QField supports positioning variables (such as [GNSS variables](../../reference/expression_variables.md#positioning-and-gnss-variables)) and [QFieldCloud variables](../../reference/expression_variables.md#qfieldcloud).

 !![General Attribute Form](../../assets/images/drag-and-drop-designer-attribute-forms.png,800px)